The Last Penny Was Struck

 Your trusted resource for understanding what penny elimination means for your business, organization, or household.

-Legislative Status Update - January 2026
+Status Update — June 2026

-Production Status: Penny production ended November 12, 2025 via executive action by the Treasury Department.
+Production: Penny production ended November 12, 2025 via executive action by the Treasury Department.
 [Treasury FAQ]

-Legal Tender: Pennies remain in circulation and are legal tender indefinitely.
+Legal tender: Pennies remain in circulation and are legal tender indefinitely.
 [Source]

 The Common Cents Act